Under majestic wings

 The great art of falconry

 There are spacious facilities available for the birds, which are however not accessible to visitors: Here the birds are looked after according to the strict regulations of the Austrian animal protection law.
-There are outdoor, tower and winter aviaries in the large loft and a working falcon room in the Lindenhaus, where the birds are prepared for training and for the flight show.
+There are outdoor, tower and winter aviaries in the large loft and a working falcon room in the Lindenhaus, where the birds are prepared for training and for the demonstrations.

 The role of the falconer